External Supports for Practices

 Example: AHRQ IMPaCT Grantees' Work to Support Quality Improvement in Primary Care

 In 2011, AHRQ launched the Infrastructure for Maintaining Primary Care Transformation (IMPaCT) initiative, awarding four cooperative grants to support State-level QI efforts.
 Grants were awarded to projects in New Mexico, North Carolina, Oklahoma, and Pennsylvania.
 These programs used primary care extension agents to assist small and medium-sized primary care practices with primary care redesign, and also provided technical assistance to 13 other States to support their transformation efforts.
-For more information about the projects, select link here.
+Select for more information about the projects.

 Selected examples of IMPaCT's work to support practices with QI activities:

 - North Carolina launched two learning collaboratives, among other activities, to enhance its infrastructure to support primary care practices.
 The regional leadership collaborative helped regional teams develop skills to: (1) lead successful QI initiatives, and (2) increase coordination and collaboration among local medical home care networks and AHEC's working toward shared objectives.
-Select link here and here (PDF File, 80 KB) for more information on North Carolina's range of activities.
+Select for more information (PDF, 80 KB) on North Carolina's range of activities.

 - Oklahoma created the infrastructure for a statewide primary care extension system, intended to support local primary care needs.
 With counties and local partners as the foundation, the infrastructure now supports continuous QI, connects practices and communities to resources, and encourages innovative primary care delivery models.
-Select link here and here for more information.
+Select for more information.